contao/docs/docs/manual/guides/deployer.en.md

 ## Finally: Deploy

-You are now all set to run `dep deploy`.
+You are now all set to run `vendor/bin/dep deploy`.

 ## Tips